All Magic: The Gathering color combination names

 • Yore: White, Blue, Black, and Red (WUBR)

-All five-color combo names in Magic: The Gathering
+All five-color combo names in MTG

 Five-color combinations in MTG are often referred to as WURBG (the five-color letter symbols in order) or Rainbow.
 The complete opposite of five-color decks in Magic are called Colorless, played mostly in formats like Commander and Modern.
 Basic Colorless lands are called Wastes.